-While we found the trace of the monodromy for periodic 'pendulum' solutions numerically, it would be interesting to prove the accumulation of stable to unstable phase transitions at E = 4g and establish its asymptotic periodicity on a log scale, for instance by finding an analytical expression for the stability index as Yoshida18 does in the 2d anharmonic oscillator of Eq.
-(39).
-This accumulation at the threshold for bound librational trajectories with diverging time periods and the periodicity on a log scale is reminiscent of the energy spectrum of Efimov trimers that accumulate via a geometric sequence at the two-body bound state threshold with diverging S-wave scattering length13.
+While we found the trace of the monodromy for periodic "pendulum" solutions numerically, it would be interesting to prove the accumulation of stable to unstable phase transitions at E = 4g as in Ref.
+8 and establish its asymptotic periodicity on a log scale, for instance by finding an analytical expression for the stability index as Yoshida does in the 2d anharmonic oscillator of Eq.
+(31).
 It would also be interesting to explore a possible connection between this accumulation of transitions and the accumulation of homoclinic points at a hyperbolic fixed point in a chaotic system.
-The nature of bifurcations19 and local scaling properties28 at these transitions are also of interest.
-In another direction, one would like to understand if there is any connection between the accumulation of transition energies and the change in topology of the Hill region $(V \le E)$ of the configuration torus as E crosses the value 4g at the three critical points (saddles D) of the Morse function V (see §IIIB).
-One would also like to analyse the onset of widespread chaos in this system using methods such as those of Chirikov29 and Greene30.
+The nature of bifurcations and local scaling properties at these transitions are also of interest.
+In another direction, one would like to understand if there is any connection between the accumulation of transition energies and the change in topology of the Hill region ( $V \leq E$ ) of the configuration torus as E crosses the value 4g at the three critical points (saddles D) of the Morse function V (see Sec.
+III).
+One would also like to analyze the onset of widespread chaos in this system using methods such as those of Chirikov and Greene.

-We have argued that the 3 rotor system is integrable at

-E=0 and ∞ ($g=\infty,0$), where additional conserved quantities emerge.
-One wonders whether it is 'integrable' at any other energy.
-In other words, is there any non-trivial energy hypersurface in phase space on which all trajectories are periodic or quasi-periodic so that the corresponding Poincaré sections are regular?
-Our estimate of the fraction of chaos on the ' $\varphi_1=0$ ' Poincaré surface strongly suggests that any integrable energy E_I is either isolated or $E_I \lesssim 3.8g$.
-However, even for low energies, we expect chaotic sections in the neighborhood of the isosceles points \mathscr{I} (see Fig. 9).
-In fact, we conjecture that the 3 rotor problem has no non-trivial integrable energies unlike the 2d anharmonic oscillator18.
+We have argued that the 3 rotor system is integrable at E = 0and $\infty$ ( $g = \infty, 0$ ), where additional conserved quantities emerge.
+One wonders whether it is "integrable" at any other energy.
+In other words, is there any nontrivial energy hypersurface in phase space on which all trajectories are periodic or quasiperiodic so that the corresponding Poincaré sections are regular?
+Our estimate of the fraction of chaos on the " $\varphi_1 = 0$ " Poincaré surface strongly suggests that any integrable energy $E_1$ is either isolated or $E_1 \leq 3.8g$ .
+However, even for low energies, we expect chaotic sections in the neighborhood of the isosceles points $\mathcal{I}$ (see Fig. 9).
+In fact, we conjecture that the 3 rotor problem has no nontrivial integrable energies unlike the 2d anharmonic oscillator.

-As discussed in §VI, Poincaré sections suggest a band of global chaos for $5.33g \lesssim E \lesssim 5.6g$.
-This is of course consistent with the instability of pendulum and breather solutions in this regime.
+As discussed in Sec.
+VI, Poincaré sections suggest a band of global chaos for $5.33g \leq E \leq 5.6g$ .
+This is of course consistent with the instability of pendulum and breather solutions in this energy interval.
 Consequently, it would be interesting to investigate the possible ergodic behavior of three rotors for such energies.